poppinlp/js-api-generator/README.md

 ## Generated Module

-The generated module includes all APIs in config file.
+The generated module will include all APIs in config file.

 * Each API accepts an object param which contains `params`, `body` and `config` fields.
   * params: use to make up query string in url.